 - Animations.
 Controls the order and style that objects will enter or exit your slide with.

 - Slide Show.
 Control settings related to the way your presentation appears when sharing it with an audience.

-Now that you understand the layout, you have a better idea of how you can jump to the feature you need.
+Now that you understand the layout, you've got a better idea of how you can jump to the feature you need.
 Let's dive a bit deeper into how you can use several of these key tabs.

 2. The Home Tab